All-Safe Pest & Termite

 The company is licensed for 3 service categories, including pest control, termite treatment, and lawn & landscape care.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-All-Safe Pest & Termite maintains a strong 4.9-star rating on Google based on 447 customer reviews, placing them among the highest-rated pest control providers in the Houston area.
+All-Safe Pest & Termite maintains a strong 4.9-star rating based on 400+ customer reviews, placing them among the highest-rated pest control providers in the Houston area.

 Also listed on Google as